 Given the immense popularity of the game and its fun gameplay, many parents are getting increasingly worried about their kids getting addicted to Fortnite.
 Some health experts have gone as far as to say that Fortnite is as addictive as heroin.

 Video games tend to activate the visual-motor system of our brains.
-In addition to that, Fortnite also activates other areas of the brain because players are constantly aiming, strategizing and building to gain the edge.
+In addition to that, Fortnite also activates other areas of the brain because players are constantly aiming, strategizing, and building to gain the edge.

-Games like Candy Crush and Fortnite have a formula to get you hooked - when you lose, you lose by a little, but when you win, you win by a lot.
-So basically, the losses don’t feel significant, but when you win, it’s considered a very big deal.
+Games like Candy Crush and Fortnite have the formula to get you hooked - when you lose, you lose by a little, but when you win, you win by a lot.
+So basically, the losses don't feel significant, but when you win, it's considered a very big deal.

 Another thing to note about Fortnite is that the game is constantly changing, so the possibility of your kid getting "bored" or "tired" of the game are quite slim.
 The reward system of the game is what gets people hooked to it hours upon hours.

 It's simple - when we accomplish something, we feel great.
 So in Fortnite, when you win the Battle Royale or unlock an achievement, you have a sense of accomplishment that eventually becomes an addiction.
 Kids who are addicted to Fortnite feel this rush every time they play the game.
 The same rush that drives people to do drugs - the false perception that their addiction is the key to their survival.

 As with other forms of addictions, kids addicted to Fortnite may go through these phases as well: